FraunhoferIOSB/frost-sensorthings-datasource/README.md

 6. Set "Min Circle size" and "Max Circle size" as "5".
 7. Select "Last GeoHash" for "Center".
 8. Now come back to "Metrics" section and select a "Thing" from dropdown list.
-9. See the demo below for better understand.
+9. See the demo below for better understanding.

 ![](https://code.linksmart.eu/projects/OGC-ST/repos/grafana-sensorthings-datasource/raw/img/map_demo.gif)